taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [openai](https://github.com/anasfik/openai) - Dart/Flutter SDK for ChatGPT and all OpenAI APIs (GPT, Dall-e..)
  * [chat](https://github.com/swuecho/chat) - chat web app for teams, sass with user management and ratelimit, support chatgpt(openai & azure), claude or custom model
  * [VirtualWife](https://github.com/yakami129/virtualwife) - VirtualWife is a virtual digital human project that is still in the incubation stage.
 There are many areas that need to be optimized.
 The author wants to create a virtual digital human with its own "soul".
 You can get to know her like a friend.
 The author hopes that the virtual digital human can integrate into human life, serving as a love mentor, a psychological counselor, and meeting human emotional needs.
  * [copilot-gpt4-service](https://github.com/aaamoon/copilot-gpt4-service) - Convert the Github Copilot request into a ChatGPT request, free to use the GPT-4 model.
+ * [PatrikZeros-ChatGPT-API-UI](https://github.com/patrikzudel/patrikzeros-chatgpt-api-ui) - Static webpage that allows you to use your OpenAI API key for the same experience as you get with ChatGPT!

 ## Others